Sunday Worship Service

 Coffee Hour will take place directly after Worship Service.

-April’s Worship Theme: Independence
+May’s Worship Theme: Pluralism

 10:30 am